Chegg (NYSE:CHGG) Price Target Cut to $10.00

-Other analysts also recently issued reports about the company.
-BMO Capital Markets boosted their target price on Chegg from $10.00 to $12.00 and gave the company a “market perform” rating in a report on Wednesday, August 9th.
-Piper Sandler decreased their price objective on Chegg from $13.00 to $9.00 and set a “neutral” rating for the company in a report on Tuesday.
-JPMorgan Chase & Co. cut their target price on shares of Chegg from $14.00 to $12.00 and set a “neutral” rating on the stock in a report on Thursday, October 19th.
-StockNews.com assumed coverage on shares of Chegg in a research report on Thursday, October 5th.
+Other equities research analysts also recently issued reports about the stock.
+Piper Sandler dropped their price target on Chegg from $13.00 to $9.00 and set a “neutral” rating for the company in a research note on Tuesday.
+StockNews.com started coverage on shares of Chegg in a research report on Thursday, October 5th.
 They issued a “hold” rating for the company.
-Finally, Morgan Stanley lowered their price objective on shares of Chegg from $13.00 to $10.00 and set an “equal weight” rating on the stock in a research report on Monday, October 23rd.
-Eleven analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $16.25.
+JPMorgan Chase & Co. reduced their price target on shares of Chegg from $14.00 to $12.00 and set a “neutral” rating on the stock in a research report on Thursday, October 19th.
+The Goldman Sachs Group decreased their price objective on shares of Chegg from $14.00 to $10.00 and set a “neutral” rating on the stock in a research note on Tuesday.
+Finally, Morgan Stanley cut their target price on Chegg from $13.00 to $10.00 and set an “equal weight” rating for the company in a research note on Monday, October 23rd.
+Eleven research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and an average price target of $16.25.

-Chegg (NYSE:CHGG – Get Free Report) last issued its earnings results on Monday, August 7th.
-The technology company reported $0.01 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.02 by ($0.01).
-The company had revenue of $182.85 million during the quarter, compared to analyst estimates of $176.19 million.
+Chegg (NYSE:CHGG – Get Free Report) last posted its earnings results on Monday, August 7th.
+The technology company reported $0.01 EPS for the quarter, missing the consensus estimate of $0.02 by ($0.01).
+The firm had revenue of $182.85 million during the quarter, compared to analyst estimates of $176.19 million.
 Chegg had a net margin of 37.85% and a return on equity of 2.48%.
-As a group, analysts forecast that Chegg will post 0.27 EPS for the current fiscal year.
+On average, equities analysts forecast that Chegg will post 0.27 EPS for the current year.

 Hedge Funds Weigh In On Chegg

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Sumitomo Mitsui Trust Holdings Inc. lifted its holdings in shares of Chegg by 5.3% in the 3rd quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 51,276 shares of the technology company’s stock valued at $457,000 after buying an additional 2,600 shares during the period.
-Bordeaux Wealth Advisors LLC lifted its holdings in Chegg by 11.4% in the third quarter.
-Bordeaux Wealth Advisors LLC now owns 54,534 shares of the technology company’s stock valued at $486,000 after acquiring an additional 5,584 shares during the period.
-Mackenzie Financial Corp acquired a new position in shares of Chegg during the 3rd quarter worth $549,000.
-Robeco Institutional Asset Management B.V. acquired a new position in shares of Chegg during the 3rd quarter worth $1,261,000.
-Finally, Commonwealth Equity Services LLC increased its holdings in shares of Chegg by 2.6% in the 3rd quarter.
-Commonwealth Equity Services LLC now owns 70,415 shares of the technology company’s stock valued at $628,000 after purchasing an additional 1,768 shares in the last quarter.
-Institutional investors and hedge funds own 97.15% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Acadian Asset Management LLC lifted its stake in shares of Chegg by 15.4% in the 1st quarter.
+Acadian Asset Management LLC now owns 63,356 shares of the technology company’s stock valued at $1,032,000 after purchasing an additional 8,469 shares during the period.
+Y Intercept Hong Kong Ltd lifted its stake in Chegg by 91.7% in the first quarter.
+Y Intercept Hong Kong Ltd now owns 51,689 shares of the technology company’s stock valued at $843,000 after buying an additional 24,723 shares during the period.
+Duality Advisers LP bought a new position in shares of Chegg during the 1st quarter worth approximately $1,113,000.
+Homestead Advisers Corp bought a new position in shares of Chegg during the 1st quarter worth approximately $1,951,000.
+Finally, Harbor Capital Advisors Inc. acquired a new stake in shares of Chegg during the 2nd quarter worth approximately $1,214,000.
+97.15% of the stock is owned by institutional investors and hedge funds.

 Chegg, Inc operates direct-to-student learning platform that supports students starting with their academic journey and extending into their careers with products and services to support learner with their academic course materials.
 The company offers Chegg Services, which include subscription services; and skills and other, including skills, advertising services, print textbooks, and eTextbooks.